darthwalsh/ecma-335/docs/i.8.9.6.4-supporting-interface-contracts.md

 >
 > **CLS (extender):** Need not provide syntax to author classes, value types, or interfaces that violate this rule.
 >
 > **CLS (framework):** Shall not externally expose classes, value types, or interfaces that violate this rule.
 If a CLS-compliant framework exposes a class implementing a non-CLS-compliant interface, the framework shall provide concrete implementations of all non-CLS-compliant members.
-This ensures that CLS extenders do not need syntax for implementing non-CLScompliant members. _end note]_
+This ensures that CLS extenders do not need syntax for implementing non-CLS-compliant members. _end note]_